 Did you know Bamboo has good qualities?

-While bamboo can be harmful to your home and property, good bamboo also does exist only if maintained properly.
+While bamboo can be harmful to your home and property, good bamboo also exists only if maintained properly.
 Below are some positive qualities of good bamboo.

-Bamboo is actually a grass and not a tree.
-Therefore it grows rapidly and can produce fully mature bamboo plants in 3-5 years.
+Bamboo is actually a type of grass, not a tree.
+Therefore, it grows rapidly and can produce fully mature bamboo plants in 3-5 years.

 2. Good bamboo is a critical element in the balance of oxygen and carbon dioxide in the atmosphere.

 Bamboo produces 30% more oxygen than trees.
-Bamboo also helps control water pollution because of it’s high nitrogen contents.
+Bamboo also helps control water pollution because of its high nitrogen content.

 3. A great wood replacement

-Good Bamboo is flexible, lightweight, stronger than steel and most hardwoods.
-Bamboo is also more affordable than wood, as it is easy to grow, and one of the cheapest construction materials around.
-It can be used as a construction substitute for any sort of wood.
-You’ll see bamboo turned into skateboards, bicycles, and bike helmets, because it’s light weight and durabile.
+Good Bamboo is flexible, lightweight, stronger than steel, and more durable than most hardwoods.
+Bamboo is also more affordable than wood, as it is easy to grow and one of the most cost-effective construction materials available.
+It can be used as a substitute for any type of wood in construction.
+You’ll see bamboo turned into skateboards, bicycles, and bike helmets, because it’s lightweight and durable.
 The many uses of bamboo make it perfect for fencing, flooring, building posts, and house walls.

 4.A natural & lasting controllable barrier